 From 2003 to 2011, after retiring from the U.S. Department of State, after a 36-years career as a diplomat and member of the Senior Foreign Service, Ambassador Yalowitz led the Dickey Center for International Understanding at Dartmouth College as its Director.

 He served as the U.S. Ambassador to the Republic of Belarus from 1994 to 1997, and to Georgia from 1998 to 2001.
 Ambassador Yalowitz has also worked in Moscow, The Hague, and Brussels under the US Mission to NATO.

 Ambassador Yalowitz has won a number of awards for conflict prevention, and was chosen for the Ambassador Robert Frasure award for peacemaking and conflict prevention for his work to prevent the spilling over of the Chechen war into Georgia.

-Mr. Khutsishvili is a senior consultant in public security, with more than 17 years of invaluable experience in the field, gathered serving high-level positions in the public sector and collaborating with international development organizations.
+Mr. Khutsishvili is a sector lead in rule of law and security policy, with more than 17 years of invaluable experience in the field, gathered serving high-level positions in the public sector and collaborating with international development organizations.